B-IoT/tools/users-creator/README.md

 # users-creator

 Given an Excel file, it creates the users in the client's company database.
-The Excel file needs to have the following columns as header: user_id, username, password and company.
+The Excel file needs to have the following columns as header: user_id, username, password.
 All other columns are ignored.

+The company of the users is set automatically to the company name passed as arguments to the script.

 The header should start at the first row of the Excel.
 Empty fields are not allowed.